signature-opensource/CK-Object-Mixer/CK.Object.Predicate/README.md

     var fC = builder.Create<ObjectPredicateConfiguration>( TestHelper.Monitor, config );
     Throw.DebugAssert( fC != null );

-    var context = new MonitoredPredicateHookContext( TestHelper.Monitor );
+    var context = new MonitoredPredicateDescriptorContext( TestHelper.Monitor );

-    var f = fC.CreateHook( TestHelper.Monitor, context );
+    var f = fC.CreateDescriptor( context );
     f.Evaluate( "Bzy" ).Should().Be( true );
 }
 ```

-Because these hooks have the primary purpose to "explain" the configured process:
+Because these descriptors have the primary purpose to "explain" the configured process:
-- The `PredicateHookContext` has an optional `UserMessageCollector` that can be used to emit
+- The `PredicateDescriptorContext` has an optional `UserMessageCollector` that can be used to emit
   translatable error, warnings and informations.
-- the `MonitoredPredicateHookContext` (that adds a monitor) should be enough in practice.
+- the `MonitoredPredicateDescriptorContext` (that adds a monitor) should be enough in practice.

-> It is planned to add a `void Describe( UserMessageCollector description )` to the `ObjectPredicateHook`
+> It is planned to add a `void Describe( UserMessageCollector description )` to the `ObjectPredicateDescriptor`
   that will capture a translatable explanation of what it does in a human readable text (that includes
   its configured values).